Merkoba/Meltdown/README.md

 All fields have context menus to perform some actions.

-Recent text inputs get saved and you can access them with the context menu.
+Recent text inputs get saved and you can access them with the context menus.

 Cycle through input history to avoid typing things again.